cs414-C-Team/cs414-f18-001-C-Team/P2/glossary.md

 A Board represents the Jungle game board for a given match between two users.
 A board has 63 Tiles in a 7x9 grid, which can contain up to 16 **(24?)** pieces in total.

 ### Tile
 A Tile represents a single space on a given Jungle Board.
 Each tile has a `type`, which represents the different types of game tiles in the game Jungle.
-These can be _trap_, _den_, _river_, or  _jungle_ (normal).
+These can be _river_, or  _jungle_ (normal).
 Each tile has a `location` as well indicating where on the game board grid it is located.

 ### GamePiece

 A GamePiece represents a Jungle game piece belonging to a user in a given Match.
-Each user starts a match with 8 pieces, each one a different `type`.
-In the game of Jungle, these types are: _elephant_, _lion_, _tiger_, _leopard_, _dog_, _wolf_, _cat_, and _rat_.
+Each user starts a match with 12 pieces, each one a different `type`.
+In the game of Jungle, there are 8 movable types: _elephant_, _lion_, _tiger_, _leopard_, _dog_, _wolf_, _cat_, _rat_; and 2 non-movable types: _den_, and _trap_.